Watch this guide as a video

 Practice in Front of a Mirror

 If that's not an option, stand in front of a mirror, look at yourself, and say your answers.
-Do this again and again until the to you and it feels completely normal.
+Do this again and again until the answers come naturally to you and it feels completely normal.

 Want personalized feedback on your answers?